Method 1: Using Microsoft Photos App

 Microsoft has completely redesigned the default Paint app on Windows.
 You can easily resize and compress photo sizes using the Paint app.
 Here’s how.

-Step 1: Press Windows + E shortcut to open Windows Explorer.
-Browse to the pictures, right-click on a photo, select Open with and select Paint from the submenu.
+Step 1: Press Windows + E to open Windows Explorer.
+Browse to the pictures, right-click on a photo, select Open with, and select Paint from the submenu.

-Step 2: Click the Resize option at the top or you can press Control+W shortcut.
+Step 2: Click the Resize option at the top or press Control + W shortcut.

-Step 3: You can resize a photo by adjusting Percentage or Pixels.
-After that, click Ok to check the reduced image file in action.
+Step 3: You can resize a photo by adjusting the Percentage or Pixels.
+After that, click OK to see the reduced image file in action.

 Step 4: Hit the Save button and check the reduced file size on the bottom bar.